 Continuous assessment takes place across the school in a variety of ways.
 Assessment is always formative and summative.
 On-going assessment provides us with the evidence to track our pupils’ progress on a regular basis and helps us to build a complete picture of a child’s intellectual, emotional, social and physical development.

 Children in the Pre-Prep are tracked and assessed against the Early Learning Goals within the Early Years Profile.

 Within K.S.1 children are formally assessed in sight vocabulary, word recognition and spelling twice a year.
 On-going weekly assessments and tests also take place.
-NFER assessments are carried out in the autumn term when the children are tested in Mathematics, English and Reasoning.
+In-house assessments are carried out in the Autumn Term when the children are tested in Mathematics, English and Reasoning.
 Various unit of work assessments are also used to track progress and understanding in the foundation subjects.

 Year 5/6 take part in continuous examination assessments to track progress and ensure they are on target to pass the grammar school entrance exams of their choice.
-A variety of past papers are used.
+A variety of commercial tests and in-house assessments are used.

-Children with SEN provision will be assessed individually on a regular basis to ensure that programmes of support are working successfully.
+Children with SEN provision will be assessed individually on a regular basis to ensure that programmes of support are working successfully for them.

 SPECIAL NEEDS PROVISION/INCLUSION

-Where there is a need for SEN provision individual requirements will be met across the curriculum.
+Where there is a need for SEN provision individual requirements will be met across the Curriculum.
 Every child is encouraged to develop at his or her own pace, relative to their ability.
-Where a child is identified as having a particular need whether academic, social, physical or emotional, a programme of support will be agreed by the class teacher, director of studies and the headteacher.
+Where a child is identified as having a particular need, whether academic, social, physical or emotional, a programme of support will be agreed by the class teacher and the Headteacher.
 Parents will be informed at regular intervals about their child’s progress and will be fully involved at every stage.

 If this programme of support fails to provide the necessary foundations for the child to make progress than help will be sought from the appropriate outside agencies, following consultation with the parents.